daniloitj/b3/README.md

 # B3 Playground System

 The B3 Playground System is a robust platform designed to interact with financial data from the B3 Stock Exchange.

-This system allows for data seeding, data upload, and accessing specific data endpoints.
+I divided the project into two fronts, very inspired by CQRS.

+1- data population.

+a) Option 1: - use the ORM used in the framework.

+- Blocking was that it does not accept bulk.

+b) Option 2 (chosen):

+- use direct connection to Mongo.

+b.1) read file and send.
+(Very slow)

+b.2) Play in a queue and process (Very slow).

+b.3) Use batch operation, calibrating the machine's memory. (chosen)

+b.4) Batch merge with queue (unnecessary complexity for POC)

+obs: To query data, I used the ORM available in the framework used.
+Could have inserted into another table during the data loading process, optimizing the query and following CQRS

+## Data Upload

+I divided the project into two fronts, very inspired by CQRS.

+- **Bulk Uploads:** Currently, bulk upload is not available in this framework.
+- **Asynchronous Batching:** Utilize a queue to break the data into asynchronous batches (local machine limit is 5).

 ## Development